NaiyanJones/naiyanjones.github.io/_posts/2021-01-12-new-year-new-data-analyst-job.md

 This is a great opportunity to get really stuck into research as a career and I'm looking forward to it!

 At the same time I will be balancing and continuing my work with the Alabama Reddit Research Group.
-Which because of time zones ends up being in the evenings and fitting perfectly around the ONS.
+Luckily because of time zones difference I am able to fit in nearly all of my academic work in the evening after my work for the ONS.